martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

 ```@example simple
 evaluate_decision(sp, x, ξ₁, solver = GLPKSolverLP())
 ```
 If the sample space is infinite, or if the underlying random variable ``\xi`` is continuous, a first-stage decision can only be evaluated in a stochastic sense.
-For example, note the result of evaluating the decision on the SAA model created above:
+For example, note the result of evaluating the decision on the sampled model created above:
 ```@example simple
-evaluate_decision(saa, x, solver = GLPKSolverLP())
+evaluate_decision(sampled_sp, x, solver = GLPKSolverLP())
 ```
 and compare it to the result of evaluating it on another SAA model of similar size:
 ```@example simple
-another_saa = SAA(simple_model, sampler, 5)
+another_sp = sample(simple_model, sampler, 5)
-evaluate_decision(another_saa, x, solver = GLPKSolverLP())
+evaluate_decision(another_sp, x, solver = GLPKSolverLP())
 ```
 which, if any, of these values should be a candidate for the true value of ``V(x)``?
 A more precise result is obtained by evaluating the decision using a sampled-based approach.
 Such querys are instead made to the `simple_model` object by supplying an appropriate [`AbstractSampler`](@ref) and a desired confidence level.
 Consider:
 ```@example simple